 When I originally looked for potential modifications for my own 91/30 Mosin, I scoured the web searching through forum after forum listening the opinions of a wide range of Mosin owners.
 However, there was no definitive list of modifications that should be done.
 This is the list.
 Below you will find the culmination of all my research, the 10 most popular Mosin Nagant modifications along with a description and links to reviews and up to date pricing so you can set up and start your build.

-- Archangel Stock– This is an aftermarket synthetic stock, considerably lighter than the original mosin stock.
+- ATI Monte Carlo– This is an aftermarket synthetic stock, lighter than the original mosin stock.
 Weight is a big issue with this rifle and a new stock is the biggest improvement that can be done.
-In addition to the weight, the look is incredible.
-Best of all this stock makes your Mosin magazine capable.
-Say good bye to bloody knuckles from top loading rounds.
-The alternative choice is of course to refinish the stock for a cleaner finish and use stripper clips for quick loading.
-There are a few different color options and some packages available.
-This package in particular includes a scope and mount.
+In addition to the weight, the look is incredible and won’t break the bank.

 - Muzzle Brake– Besides adding a completely new look to the barrel.
 The muzzle brake greatly reduces recoil (your shoulder will appreciate it).
 This will also help improve accuracy from the decrease in muzzle jump.